 Enhanced Crisis Assessment and treatment is a clinical service based in the emergency department and performs prompt mental health assessment and coordination for treatment if appropriate.
-Our clinicians provide specialized assessments, consultations and referrals for people of any age experiencing a mental health crisis when presenting to the Emergency Department.
+Our clinicians provide specialised assessments, consultations and referrals for people of any age experiencing a mental health crisis when presenting to the Emergency Department.

 Our service can be accessed by people of any age who are experiencing a mental health crisis.

 Mental Health Regional Triage Service can be contacted on 1300 363 788.
-This service provides 24-hour access to mental health services across the region and is Bendigo Health Mental Health Services single point of initial contact.
+This service provides 24-hour access to mental health services across the region and is Bendigo Health Mental Health Services' single point of initial contact.

 Referrals must be made to Mental Health Regional Triage Service 1300 363 788.
 Patients can self-refer to this service.

 It provides 24-hour access to mental health services across the region and is the single point of initial contact.